ibm-cloud-docs/cloud-pak-multicloud-management/cf-getting-started.md

 7. Select **Access Control** and make sure the user’s groups are created on the Appliance and appropriate roles assigned to those groups.

 8. Click Save.

+### Congratulations!
+You've successfully installed and configured CloudForms and integrated CloudForms with IBM Cloud Pak for Multicloud Management in IBM Cloud.